-The past two days as I have worked on crocheting down my stash and writing the pattern as I go nature has showcased the wide range of weather options available in the Piedmont of North Carolina during the fall.
+The past two days as I have worked on crocheting down my stash and writing the pattern as I go, nature has showcased the wide range of weather options available in the Piedmont of North Carolina during the fall, and as I work stitch by stitch, the cookies accrue one by one.

 Yesterday featured rain and cooler temperatures (a high of 55ºF and a low of 46ºF) so I took advantage of the quiet that seems to come with the rain and pulled up a chair to a nearby window to make use of the available cloud-covered daylight to work on the cookie-sheet gray baby blanket that is my front burner project.